 She may have brought out a single with rock giant Phil Lynott but Tina McLoughlin’s dreams have only now become reality.
 The German-born Northsider is set to launch her first CD tomorrow night at a performance in the Cobblestone Bar to be broadcast live on Near Fm.
 But she still harbours fond memories of the Thin Lizzy singer, who she met while playing with trad band Clann Eadair.

-Now Tina, a whistle and accordian player who was born in Bremen, is doing her own thing after leaving the band.
+Now Tina, a Whistle and Button Accordian player who was born in Bremen, is doing her own thing after leaving the band.
 Her gig will feature Tina and a host of musicians playing tracks from her CD Just For Now.
-A fan of Planxty and the Dubliners, she has managed to attract a wide range of musicians including the Dubliners John Sheehan, Ian Melrose, In Tua Nua musicians Leo Rickard and Paul Byrne for some slow airs and slip jigs.
+A fan of Planxty Kila and the Dubliners, she has managed to attract a wide range of musicians including the Dubliners John Sheehan, Ian Melrose, In Tua Nua musicians Leo Rickard and Paul Byrne for some slow airs and slip jigs.
 Tina began her musical career at the age of six and later received classical training as a recorder and harpshichord player.
 Michael Howard will launch Tina’s CD, Just For Now, in the Cobblestone, Smithfield, tomorrow at 7pm.

 Anne-Marie Walsh, 27/05/2003

 “Tina McLoughlin, a native of Bremen, Germany, and now resident in Dublin, began her musical career at the early age of six when she received classical training as a recorder player.
 She discovered Irish traditional music through the rise in popularity in Germany of groups such as Planxty and the Dubliners.
 Her first solo album “Just for Now” has recently been released on Claddagh Records and is already gaining an extremely positive critical response.
-A recent review in the Irish Times stated “Tina McLoughlin, a German whistle and accordion player based in Ireland, is fluent in every nuance and gesture of traditional music. ” Tina is planning an official launch for the CD on the 28th of May in the Abbey Tavern in Howth.”
+A recent review in the Irish Times stated “Tina McLoughlin, a German Whistle and Button Accordion player based in Ireland, is fluent in every nuance and gesture of traditional music. ” Tina is planning an official launch for the CD on the 28th of May in the Abbey Tavern in Howth.”

 April 03 2003